quanteonlab/ai-assistant-framework/exploration/ollama-ebook-summary/flashcards/10A008---Computational-Physics---Rubin-H_-Landau_processed/1cprh_part61_2.3.4_Python_Li.md

     main()
 ```

-This code defines a simple program that calculates and prints the area of a circle with radius \(r = 1.0\).
+This code defines a simple program that calculates and prints the area of a circle with radius $r = 1.0$.
 The `pi` constant is imported from the `math` module to perform the calculation.

 x??